MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-opportunity-scoring.md

 ### MultiModel

-In the lower-left corner of the page, you can use **Add model** to generate a new model to represent a line of business that might use different leads than your first model.
+In the lower-left corner of the page, you can use **Add model** to generate a new model to represent a line of business that might use different opportunities than your first model.
 The **Add model** command will be disabled as soon as you reach the maximum limit of 10 models (both published and unpublished).
 More information: [Add a model](#add-a-model)

 > [!div class="mx-imgBorder"]
 > ![Add a model option](media/si-admin-predictive-lead-scoring-add-model.png "Add a model option")